TT702/Forge-InstallProcessor.NET/README.md

 | Minecraft 1.13.2 or Higher | Forge 1.13.2 - 25.0.160 or Higher | :heavy_check_mark:

 ## Usage
+1. Make Sure You Have the Original Minecraft JAR at `<Your exe Path>/.minecraft/versions/<Minecraft Version>`.
-1. Download Forge Installer from Forge Offical Website. ([Here](https://files.minecraftforge.net/))
+2. Download Forge Installer from Forge Offical Website. ([Here](https://files.minecraftforge.net/))
-2. Extract Installer.
+3. Extract Installer (Using Code or Whatever).
-3. Use whatevere the method to Convert `"install_profile.json"` to `Installer.Forge.InstallProfile` Object (e.g LitJson).
+4. Use whatevere the method to Convert `"install_profile.json"` to `Installer.Forge.InstallProfile` Object (e.g LitJson).
     ```csharp
     //Create InstallProfile Object
     var installProfile= new Forge.InstallProfile();